yanivnizan/knowledge-base/src/documents/unity/store/Store_FAQ.html.md

 2. Refund the test item.
 See Google's [Refund an order](https://support.google.com/wallet/business/answer/2741495?hl=en) instructions for how to do this.

-3. Call `StoreInventory.takeVirtualItem("lifetimeVG_ID", 1)` to clear your local inventory.
+3. Call `StoreInventory.takeItem("lifetimeVG_ID", 1)` to clear your local inventory.

 Note that Google Play caches purchase statuses locally, so you may have to wait a few minutes for the cancellation to actually take place.
 If you don't want to wait, a faster option is to clear the cache of the "Google Play Store" app and your app manually, to force the non-consumable item refresh.